rackerlabs/rackspace-how-to/content/dedicated-hosting/myrackspace-username-updates.md

 ### MyRackspace login process

-Beginning on October 18, 2018, Managed Hosting users can access their accounts at our unified login portal https://login.rackspace.com or at the existing portal https://My.Rackspace.com.
+Beginning on October 18, 2018, Managed Hosting users can access their accounts at our unified login portal [https://login.rackspace.com](https://login.rackspace.com) or at the existing portal [https://My.Rackspace.com](https://My.Rackspace.com).
 No matter which portal you select, Managed Hosting users will no longer need to enter their account number as part of the login process.
-Users will simply need to enter their username and password and you will be logged in to your Managed Hosting portal.
+To login into your Managed Hosting portal, users should just enter their username and password.

 ### Frequently asked questions